michellewl/building_resilience/data/ashrae/ReadMe.md

 ### Hourly data  - cleaning & exploration

-##### [Here](https://github.com/michellewl/building_resilience/blob/michelle/branch2/data/ashrae/exploration/notebooks/Exploration_ASHRAE.ipynb)is an exploration notebook of the hourly data and the consequent actions for cleaning can be found
+##### [Here](https://github.com/michellewl/building_resilience/blob/michelle/branch2/data/ashrae/exploration/notebooks/Exploration_ASHRAE.ipynb) is an exploration notebook of the hourly data and the consequent actions for cleaning can be found